 And I found the Lava Centre in Hvolsvöllur as the perfect indoor Iceland activity in this part of the country!

 The Lava Centre is an interactive museum or experience center, where you’ll learn all about Iceland’s earthquakes, volcanos (and lava), and historic big eruptions in Iceland.

 Your visit to the Lava Centre will start with a short movie which is also narrated in English.
 You’ll get sucked into even more bad weather and ash clouds.
 I bet you’re happy that you’re warm and dry now!

 After the movie, you get a chance to roam around the different exhibits.
 You’ll learn about what lava consists of, how earthquakes in Iceland are monitored, and learn about the big eruptions in Iceland.

 A large portion of the Lava Centre is dedicated to the 2010 eruption of Eyjafjallajökull.
 Which is actually quite close to the Lava Centre.
 This volcanic eruption disrupted air travel across Europe (and beyond) due to huge ash clouds.

 One of the most fun things to do at the Lava Centre was to erupt some of the biggest volcanoes in Iceland.
 Fun times!

-I was almost disappointed we reached the end of the exhibition.
+I was almost disappointed when we reached the end of the exhibition.
 Most people spend roughly 1,5 to max 2 hours here.
 It keeps you away from the outdoor elements and keeps you warm.

 Budget tip: If it is really about just getting out of the rain and getting warm, you can only buy a ticket for the movie.
-But I do recommend the full experience with the movie and the experience centre.
+But I do recommend the full experience with the movie and the experience center.
 You can buy your tickets online here.
 They offer family discounts!

 Whale Museum in Husavik